Costs of Trading

 - Are there charges for placing orders?

 1. What is a spread?

 When a price for a market is quoted, you will actually see two prices.
 The first price, known as the bid, is the sell price and the second price is the buy price, known as the offer.
 The difference between the sell and buy price is called the spread.
 The tighter the spread, the less the market needs to move in order for you to break even.

 2. What spreads does City Index charge?

 City Index may offer both fixed and variable spreads, depending on the market you wish to trade.

 Fixed spreads don't change according to market conditions such as volatility or liquidity.
 Fixed spreads may either be offered for a defined period of the day, or throughout specific trading hours.
-Spreads may be wider in less popular and liquid trading hours.
+Spreads may be wider in less popular and less liquid trading hours.